SaurabhEffect/tic-tac-toe/README.md

 ## 🎮 Usage

 1. Click **"Start Game"** on the welcome screen
-2. Player X (charcoal) goes first
+2. **Enter Player Names** (NEW in v1.3):
-3. Click any empty cell to place your mark
+   - Type custom names for both players (e.g., "Alice" and "Bob")
+   - Or click "Skip" to use default names
+3. **Play the Game**:
-4. Players alternate turns automatically
+   - Players take turns clicking cells
+   - Names display at the top showing whose turn it is
+4. **Win Condition**:
-5. Get three marks in a row to win (horizontal, vertical, or diagonal)
+   - Get three marks in a row (horizontal, vertical, or diagonal)
+   - Victory message displays with the winner's custom name
-6. Click **"Play Again"** to start fresh
+5. Click **"Play Again"** to start fresh game
-7. Toggle sound effects with the speaker icon
+6. Toggle sound effects with the speaker icon
-8. Your preferences and unfinished games are automatically saved!
+7. All names and preferences automatically saved!

 ## 📁 Project Structure